worldline/angular-training/docs/src/rxjs/README.md

 ## The async pipe

-Subscribing to an Observable and saving the value in a property of the component is not the only way to display the values from the Observable.
-Angular provides a pipe to which the Observable can be passed directly.
+Subscribing to an `Observable` and saving the value in a property of the component is not the only way to display the values from the `Observable`.
+Angular provides a pipe to which the `Observable` can be passed directly.

 <code-group>
 <code-block title="Component class">